If y'all don't know, I like to do the Oprah thing: I. Love. Bread.

 How to Make the Best Homemade Amish Apple Fritter Bread

-If you have a regular loaf pan, do this step after your pour in the batter.
+If you have a regular loaf pan, do this step after you pour in the batter.

 Bake in your preheated oven for 50-55 minutes or until a cake taster poked into the center comes out clean with few crumbs, and let cool in the pan for at least 2 hours before removing from the pan onto a wire rack to cool completely.

-Whisk together the glaze ingredients to a smooth consistency and drizzle over your apple fritter bread before slicing and serving.
+Whisk together the glaze ingredients to a smooth consistency and drizzle over the cooled bread before slicing and serving.

 - Use your favorite baking apples.
-Baking apples are those that can hold up to heat and cooking without turning to mush: my personal faves are Empire, Pink Lady, Granny Smith, and Honeycrisp.
+Baking apples are those that can hold up to heat and cooking without turning to mush: my personal faves are Empire, Pink Lady, Granny Smith apples, and Honeycrisp.

 - Make a yummy streusel crumble to top your bread instead of the cinnamon sugar apples.